Stuart M. Benjamin

 John M. de Figueiredo, Russell M. Robinson II Professor of Law, Strategy, and Economics, Duke Law and The Fuqua School of Business

-Nita A. Farahany, Professor of Law, Duke Law; Professor of Philosophy, Trinity College of Arts and Sciences; Chair, Duke MA in Bioethics & Science Policy; Founding Director, Duke Initiative for Science and Society; Principal Investigator of SLAP Lab
+Nita A. Farahany, Robinson O. Everett Professor of Law, Duke Law; Professor of Philosophy, Trinity College of Arts and Sciences; Chair, Duke MA in Bioethics & Science Policy; Founding Director, Duke Initiative for Science and Society; Principal Investigator of SLAP Lab

 Jon Fjeld, Director, Duke Innovation & Entrepreneurship Initiative; Professor of the Practice, The Fuqua School of Business; Professor of Philosophy, Trinity College of Arts and Sciences; Executive Director, Center for Entrepreneurship and Innovation (Fuqua)

-Michael D. Frakes, Professor of Law, Duke Law; Professor, Department of Economics, Trinity College of Arts and Sciences
+Michael D. Frakes, A. Kenneth Pye Professor of Law, Duke Law; Professor, Department of Economics, Trinity College of Arts and Sciences

 Jerome H. Reichman, Bunyan S. Womble Professor of Law, Duke Law

-David B. Ridley, Dr. and Mrs. Frank A. Riddick Professor of the Practice of Business, and Faculty Director of the Health Sector Management program, The Fuqua School of Business
+David B. Ridley, Dr. and Mrs. Frank A. Riddick Professor of the Practice and Faculty Director of the Health Sector Management program, The Fuqua School of Business

-David T. Robinson, Professor of Finance, and J. Rex Fuqua Distinguished Professor of International Management, The Fuqua School of Business; Director of Research, Duke Innovation & Entrepreneurship Initiative
+David T. Robinson, James and Gail Vander Weide Distinguished Professor and Professor of Business Administration, The Fuqua School of Business; Director of Research, Duke Innovation & Entrepreneurship Initiative

 Jonathan B. Wiener, William R. and Thomas L. Perkins Professor of Law, Duke Law; Professor of Environmental Policy, Nicholas School of the Environment; Professor of Public Policy, The Sanford School of Public Policy; Co-Director, Rethinking Regulation program; University Fellow, Resources for the Future, Duke University